MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench

 Specifically, tasks in MAS-Bench maintain high real-world relevance.
 They are designed by considering user needs from daily life, such as searching for products in a shopping app or navigating to a location.
 The tasks typically involve multiple steps and sub-goals, and usable shortcuts exist within our established knowledge base for each task.
 However, our shortcut knowledge base for these complex tasks is intentionally incomplete.
 It offers only basic shortcuts, which are insufficient to complete an entire task independently.
 This design compels agents to synthesize solutions by combining shortcut invocations with multi-step GUI operations, thus providing a more realistic test of their planning and reasoning abilities.

 To test the agent's learning and generation capabilities, we introduce scenarios with repetitive sub-tasks.
 In these scenarios, the knowledge base intentionally lacks predefined shortcuts for these recurrent operations.
 This design aims to test whether an agent, after completing a sub-task via GUI operations for the first time, can identify the repetitive pattern and then autonomously generate an efficient shortcut for subsequent use.
+Notably, some tasks in MAS-Bench are designed as incremental variations, where a task builds upon the previous one by adding additional requirements.
+This incremental design serves two purposes: it creates realistic scenarios where agents must handle evolving user needs, and it provides an ideal testbed for evaluating shortcut generation by presenting repeated sub-task patterns that agents should learn to abstract into reusable shortcuts.